The reason antibiotics are not effective for flu treatment

 "Complications needing antibiotics are most often triggered by bacteria called Staphylococcus and Streptococcus," explains Professor Oxford.
 "During flu they work their way down the respiratory tree and cause severe sore throat, bronchitis or pneumonia depending how deep they reach."

 Flu weakens your body's immune system, which makes it easier for bacteria to invade the body.
 Pneumonia is the most common, and potentially the most serious complication, as it's the most likely cause of death in older people with flu.

 "Influenza virus infection can on its own cause bronchitis and pneumonia if for example the patient does not control the viral load and the virus penetrates to the lower respiratory tract," explains Professor Barclay, "But influenza infection also can affect the host's immune system such that a bacterial superinfection, about 1 week after the virus infection, can occur and it is then that a patient might need antibiotics."

 If you are a healthy young adult chances are you'll be able to shake off the flu without any serious health concerns.
 Flu and its complications are more high risk for people who:

 - Have a chronic lung condition like asthma or bronchitis

 - Have severe anaemia

-- Have a suppressed immune system, either from a disease or its treatment
+- Have a weakened immune system either from a disease or its treatment

-- Live in a nursing home or long-term care facility.
+- Live in a nursing or long-term residential home.